tanij/dt-exercises/_instructions_mooc/01-welcome/course-logistics.md

 If you are enrolled in the verified track, and/or own a Duckiebot, special instructions will follow via email.

-## The Hero Quest
+## "There and back again": a Duckietown learning experience

-A final word of advice before proceeding.
+A final word before proceeding.

 Like any hero of your favorite historical or mythological saga, you are, right now, walking the first steps in a transformative quest, which might lead you to become a roboticist, a hacker, a software magician, or something else you will discover on the way.